tomekbielaszewski/Habitica_ToDoOvers/README.md

 # Habitica To-Do Overs

 The Habitica To-Do Overs project is an API tool created for [Habitica](https://habitica.com).
-The tool is currently running at [this link](https://kirska.pythonanywhere.com).
-You can go there to actually use the tool.

 ### What is a To-Do Over?

 A To-Do Over is a To-Do task that automatically repeats upon completion.
 As an example, say you need to do laundry once a week, but you don't care what day of the week it gets done, and you'll need to do it every week.

-Enter To-Do Overs.
+#### Enter To-Do Overs!
 You can create a To-Do Over task with a length of 7 days, and you can mark it complete anytime in that 7 day period, and when you do, the tool will automatically create a new to-do for laundry with 7 days from THAT date.
 *You can also create a task without a due date, and it will simply be recreated once it's marked completed.*
 You can also delay the re-creation of your task by a desired number of days.
 Other than that, the tasks work exactly like the [built-in to-do tasks in Habitica](https://habitica.wikia.com/wiki/To-Dos).

 ### Creator
 The tool was built in Django (Python) by [Kirska](https://github.com/Kirska).
 This tool is in no way affiliated with Habitica.

 ## FAQ
 * When is the tool run?
     * The script is run daily.
 It may take up to a day for your new tasks to appear on Habitica once you complete one.